Google is a no-show at DC tech hearings, stoking anger in Congress

-After days of speculation, Google didn't have anyone representing the world's largest search engine during a highly anticipated hearing before the Senate Select Committee on Intelligence about US social media companies and foreign influence in the US.
+After days of speculation, Google decided against sending a representative to the highly anticipated hearing before the Senate Select Committee on Intelligence about social media companies and foreign influence in the US.

-After inviting Page, CEO of Google's parent, Alphabet, and Google CEO Sundar Pichai, who reports to Page, Google instead offered up Kent Walker, its senior vice president of global affairs.
-The committee chairman Sen. Richard Burr, a Republican from North Carolina, declined the offer, saying the panel wouldn't accept anyone lower than a CEO.
+The committee had invited Page, CEO of Google parent Alphabet, and Google CEO Sundar Pichai, who reports to Page.
+But Google instead offered up Kent Walker, its senior vice president of global affairs.
+Sen. Richard Burr, committee chairman and a Republican from North Carolina, rejected that offer, saying the panel wouldn't accept anyone lower than a CEO.

 "I'm disappointed that Google decided against sending the right senior level executive to participate in what I expect to be a productive discussion," Sen. Richard Burr, a Republican from North Carolina and chairman of the Senate committee, said on Wednesday.